MicrosoftDocs/windows-dev-docs/terminal/tutorials/custom-prompt-setup.md

 You can replace `jandedobbeleer.omp.json` with the name of whichever theme you prefer to use as long as it's copied to your `$Home` folder.

 Alternatively, if you are using oh-my-posh in both Windows with PowerShell and with WSL, you can share your PowerShell theme with WSL by pointing to a theme in your Windows user's home folder.
 In your WSL distribution's `.profile` path, replace ~ with the path: `/mnt/c/Users/<WINDOWSUSERNAME>`.
 Replacing `<WINDOWSUSERNAME>` with your own Windows username.
-You may also need to add `$env:POSH_PATH` to your $PATH if you have only installed the Oh My Posh executable for PowerShell.

 <!-- To reference the theme directly from it's original folder rather than moving it to $Home, you can use:
 eval "$(oh-my-posh --init --shell bash --config $(brew --prefix oh-my-posh)/themes/jandedobbeleer.omp.json)" -->

-You can [customize the Oh My Posh themes](https://ohmyposh.dev/docs/linux#customize) if desired.
+You can [customize the Oh My Posh themes](https://ohmyposh.dev/docs/installation/customize) if desired.

 ## Use Terminal-Icons to add missing folder or file icons